minkezhang/cachepp/docs/overview.md

 class TabData : cachepp::LineInterface<...> { ... };
 ```

-After uisng this cache in development for several days, the programmer decides to run the test suite on this cache to test performance:
+After using this cache in development for several days, the programmer decides to run the test suite on this cache to test performance:

 ```cpp
 auto test = cachepp::TestSuite(RandomEvictCache<TabData>(...));